-2. 2.
-Changing the Planning Rules to allow a Large Surface Parking Lot to support the Development
+2. Changing the Planning Rules to allow a large surface parking lot to support the apartment building

-Reid's Development is proposing a +/- 160 space parking lot which exits onto Vaughan St..
-Changing this bylaw enables this to occur.

-The impact would be at am and pm peak times where traffic will be 72-74 vehicles from the apartment exiting /entering the neighborhood via\Vaughan St., Revel and Heritage Dr..
-Add to this number, existing resident traffic, school buses, delivery trucks, emergency vehicles, parked cars and significant traffic jams will occur.
-Cars will be idling and could pose potential safety issues for children walking to and from school and using the Playground.
+Reid's Development is proposing a +/- 160 space parking lot exits onto Vaughan St. Changing the City's planning rules enables this to occur.
+The impact would be at am and pm peak times where traffic will be 72-74 vehicles from the apartment exiting /entering the neighborhood via_Vaughan St., Revell St. and Heritage Dr..
+Add to this number existing resident traffic, school buses, delivery trucks, emergency vehicles, parked cars and significant traffic jams will occur.
+Cars will be idling and could pose potential safety issues for children walking to and from school and using the neighbourhood playground.